 - 2.1 When staff join the College they will be informed of the safeguarding arrangements in place.
-They will be given a copy of this policy, the Professional Code of Standards for Staff, Part one of Keeping Children Safe in Education and informed who the DSL is and who acts in their absence and what this role includes. - 2.2 All staff are required to undertake a mandatory training session on Safeguarding, Prevent and Sexual Violence and Sexual Harassment within their probationary period.
-The training programme will include basic child protection information relating to signs and symptoms of abuse, how to manage a disclosure from a young person or vulnerable adult, when and how to record a concern about the welfare of a young person or vulnerable adult, e-safety and advice on safe working practices.
+They will be given a copy of this policy, the Professional Code of Standards for Staff, Part one of Keeping Children Safe in Education and informed who the DSL is and who acts in their absence and what this role includes. - 2.2 All staff are required to undertake a mandatory training session on Safeguarding and Prevent and Sexual Violence and Sexual Harassment within their probationary period.
+The training programme will include basic child protection information relating to signs and symptoms of abuse, how to manage a disclosure from a young person or vulnerable adult, when and how to record a concern about the welfare of a young person or vulnerable adult, online-safety and advice on safe working practices.
+The training includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
 Full training will be refreshed at least every 3 years.
-In addition, they will receive safeguarding and child protection updates as required, but at least annually and safeguarding information will be shared on the safeguarding tile held on the staff portal.
-Each year all staff working in college will be required to read part one of Keeping Children Safe in Education, to sign to acknowledge they have completed this and required to pass a short test to confirm their understanding. - 2.3 All volunteers, regular contractors, agency staff and regular visitors to the college will be told where to access our policy, required to read Annex A of Keeping Children Safe in Education and given the name of the DSL and Deputy and informed of the College's procedures in reporting concerns. - 2.4 Staff with specific responsibility for safeguarding will undertake both single and inter-agency training at a level suitable to their role and responsibilities.
-In addition to formal training the DSL and deputy will update their knowledge and skills via WSCP briefings, network meetings and seminars, at regular intervals, at least annually. - 2.5 Key staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, FGM, Radicalisation (WRAP training), Sexual Violence and

-Sexual Harassment, Management of Allegations of Abuse and cascade the learning from this training to the rest of the staff as required.
+In addition, they will receive safeguarding and child protection, including online safety, updates as required, but at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+Safeguarding information will be shared on the safeguarding tile held on the staff portal.
+Each year all staff working in college will be required to read part one of Keeping Children Safe in Education, to sign to acknowledge they have completed this and required to pass a short test to confirm their understanding. - 2.3 All volunteers, regular contractors, agency staff and regular visitors to the college will be told where to access our policy, required to complete the mandatory training which includes safeguarding, read Annex A of Keeping Children Safe in Education and given the name of the DSL and Deputy and informed of the College's procedures in reporting concerns. - 2.4 Staff with specific responsibility for safeguarding will undertake both single and interagency training at a level suitable to their role and responsibilities.
+In addition to formal training the DSL and deputy will update their knowledge and skills via WSCP briefings, network meetings and seminars, at regular intervals, at least annually. - 2.5 Key staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, FGM, Radicalisation (WRAP training), Sexual Violence and Sexual Harassment, Management of Allegations of Abuse and cascade the learning from this training to the rest of the staff as required.